 Courses at the Harvard Kennedy School (HKS)

-All Government concentrators are allowed to meet up to 2 of their 3-4 elective requirements through courses at the Harvard Kennedy School.
-The courses must be chosen from the ones on the list below; petitions to count other HKS courses will not be considered.
+All Government concentrators are allowed to meet up to 2 of their 3-4 elective requirements through courses at the Harvard Kennedy School, chosen from the list below.
 Please note that secondary-field requirements cannot be met through coursework at HKS.
 Enrollment in HKS courses is always at the discretion of the HKS professor; please refer to the HKS website for additional instructions.

 Business and Government Policy